5.7 Test Completion and Retrospectives

 Lessons learned identify what should be repeated, changed, or stopped in future testing.
 In Agile teams, retrospectives usually happen at iteration or release boundaries.
 In sequential or regulated projects, lessons learned may be part of formal test completion or project closure.

 A practical retrospective separates symptoms from causes.
-"Testing started late" may be a symptom.
-Causes might include unclear entry criteria, late environment delivery, unstable builds, missing test data, unreviewed requirements, or underestimated test design work.
-Good action items target the causes.
+"Testing started late" is a symptom.
+Causes might include unclear entry criteria, late environment delivery, unstable builds, missing test data, unreviewed requirements, or underestimated test-design work.
+Good action items target the causes so the next cycle improves measurably.

 Examples of Improvement Actions